katsup07/messaging-app/README.md

 ## ⚙️ Overview
-This is a fullstack messaging app built using a Clean Architecture and Domain-Driven Design (DDD) approach.
-It features custom dependency injection, secure JWT authentication, real-time messaging via Socket.IO, and a fully containerized Docker environment.
-The backend includes layered architecture (routes → controllers → services → repositories), with custom logging and middleware for validation, authentication, and error handling.
-Frontend and backend are deployed separately (Vercel / Railway), and the project supports both local and Docker-based development setups.
+This is a fullstack messaging app built using Clean Architecture and Domain-Driven Design (DDD) principles.
+It features custom dependency injection, secure JWT authentication, real-time messaging with Socket.IO, and persistent logging for application monitoring in production.

+The backend follows a layered structure (routes → controllers → services → repositories) and includes custom logging and middleware for validation, authentication, and error handling.

+The frontend and backend are deployed separately (Vercel / Railway), and the project supports both local and Docker-based development environments.

 ## 🚀 Installation and Development